Saddy96/Capstone/README.md

 # Capstone

-Repository to maintain the project related file.
+Repository to maintain the capstone project related file.